 - Forget why you are there: The whole point of the funeral is to show respect to the deceased.
 If you choose something that is respectful you will be fine.

 - Agonize: Chances are you have something that will work.
-Just stick to basic dark colors and cover up.
+Just stick to basic dark colors and cover-up.
 The important thing is that you are there to honor your loved one.
 Unless your outfit is over the top or totally inappropriate, no one is likely to even notice what you are wearing.

 In general, the etiquette for funeral attire is the same for both men and women: business-type attire that is respectful and conservative.
 Err on the side of dressing up as opposed to dressing down.
 Black or another dark color is almost always appropriate.
 Be sure to take the weather and location of the service into consideration and consult with a family member of the deceased if you need specific advice.

-- A suit with skirt or pants in a dark, solid color is a safe choice.
+- A suit with a skirt or pants in a dark, solid color is a safe choice.
 You do not have to wear black unless the specific culture dictates it.

 - A skirt of appropriate length and blouse or sweater is normally appropriate.

 - Flat shoes or pumps are your best choice for shoes.
-Open toed shoes or sandals may be appropriate depending on the venue and climate.
+Open-toed shoes or sandals may be appropriate depending on the venue and climate.

 - Depending on the culture, a hat may be worn.

-- A suit with collared shirt and tie or slacks with a sport coat are safe choices.
+- A suit with a collared shirt and tie or slacks with a sport coat are safe choices.
 You are not limited to black but dark, muted colors are generally the best choice.

 - Avoid jeans (unless the geography or climate dictate them), short-sleeved shirts, and sneakers.
 Baseball caps are rarely appropriate.

-Dress for a Funeral: Teens and Children
+What to Wear to a Funeral: Tips for Teens and Children

 Teens and children should take their cue from their parents.
 “Church” type, age-appropriate styles that show respect are generally appropriate.